 Mix soap and hot water in a bowl and keep it beside you during the process, combing through your pet and dipping the captured fleas into the bowl.
 The hot soapy water will kill the fleas.
 You could also use tweezer to pull stubborn fleas off of your pet or just give your pet a bath in some specialized flea shampoo or dip solution.

 Using a pet shampoo for fleas or a pet spray for fleas is beneficial, it is something as a pet owner you should always have on hand.
-Harris has developed a green, natural flea and tick spray for your pets, Harris Natural Flea and Tick Spray.
+Harris has developed a green, plant based flea and tick spray for your pets, Harris Flea and Tick Spray.
 Great smell and easy to apply and very effective in killing fleas and ticks on your pets.

 Clean the House